Skip to content

 await say("Message", "in_channel", true);

 If it's set to true, the response will be posted as a reply to the original message.
-If the original message is in a thread, me response will be posted in the same thread.
+If the original message is in a thread, the response will be posted in the same thread.